 Payment of Benefits.

-A. An Applicant shall select a Vendor that will deliver Home Energy to the Eligible Household.
-Payment of Benefits and TANF Fuel Supplemental Benefits will be made directly to the Vendor, unless otherwise specified, by the methods prescribed below:
+A. The Primary Applicant shall select a Vendor that will deliver Home Energy to the Eligible Household.
+Payment of Benefits will be made directly to the Vendor, unless otherwise specified, by the methods prescribed below:

 For payment prior to delivery, MaineHousing, or a Subgrantee as allowed by MaineHousing, will pay a Benefit to the Vendor within ten (10) business days of the date the Application is certified eligible or when HEAP grant funds are available, whichever is later.

 For payment post-delivery, MaineHousing, or a Subgrantee as allowed by MaineHousing, will provide a Credit Notification Report within ten (10) business days of the date the Application is certified eligible or when HEAP grant funds are available, whichever is later.
-The Credit Notification Report will list the Applicant’s name, address, Home Energy type, account information and, as applicable, Benefit or TANF Fuel Supplemental Benefit.
+The Credit Notification Report will list the Primary Applicant’s name, address, Home Energy type, account information and Benefit amount.
 MaineHousing will make payment for Benefits after the Vendor makes delivery as authorized by MaineHousing.

-For payment for Applicants that heat with Wood, Wood Pellets, Coal, Corn, or Bio-Fuel-, MaineHousing, or a Subgrantee as allowed by MaineHousing, will make payment for a Benefit by direct check to the Applicant .
+For payment for Primary Applicants that heat with Wood, Wood Pellets, Coal, Corn, or Bio-Fuel-, MaineHousing, or a Subgrantee as allowed by MaineHousing, will make payment for a Benefit by direct check to the Primary Applicant .

-For Applicants with no available Vendors serving the area where the Household resides, MaineHousing, or the Subgrantee as allowed by MaineHousing, may pay Benefits directly to the Applicant upon receipt of a signed Attestation from the Applicant attesting the Benefit received will be used for its intended purpose.
+For Primary Applicants with no available Vendors serving the area where the Household resides, MaineHousing, or the Subgrantee as allowed by MaineHousing, may pay Benefits directly to the Primary Applicant upon receipt of a signed Attestation from the Primary Applicant attesting the Benefit received will be used for its intended purpose.

-B. Payment of Benefits may be made directly to Applicants with an Indirect Determinable Energy Cost.
+B. Payment of Benefits may be made directly to the Primary Applicants with an Indirect Determinable Energy Cost.

 Benefit Returns and Transfer: